orel-adivi/orel-adivi/README.md

 My name is Orel Adivi, and I am a software engineering student 🖥️ at Technion - Israel Institute of Technology.<!-- This is my CV 📄, in [English]() and in [Hebrew]().-->

 This is what I currently do:
-- 🔭 I’m currently working on the bachelor degree in software engineering, in the Technion.
+- 🔭 I’m currently working on my bachelor's degree in software engineering, in the Technion.
 - 🌱 I’m currently learning GitHub's features.
 - 💬 Ask me about computer science, tissue engineering, and phonology.